 • Establishment fees that cover the administration costs of setting up your loan.

-• Account keeping fees that could be an ongoing charge throughout the loan term.
+• Account-keeping fees could be an ongoing charge throughout the loan term.

 • Exit fees that apply if you pay off your loan early, perhaps by selling the car.